sourcegraph/handbook/content/departments/people-talent/onboarding-feedback-milestones.md

 **Month 1**

-- How are you feeling about your new role and experience at Sourcegraph so far?
-(Free form - required)
-- How well have the training & resources guided your onboarding journey?
-Did we meet your expectations?
-(Rating Scale + Free Form - required)
-- If you could describe onboarding in one sentence, what would it be?
-(Free form - optional)
-- Is there anything you need help with?
-What are the biggest obstacles you have encountered so far?
-(Free form)
+1. How is onboarding going for you?
+2. How can we improve the onboarding experience for you and future teammates?
-- Are you clear on expectations?
-Is your manager providing you with continuous feedback and guidance?
-(Free form - required)
+3. Is your manager providing you with continuous feedback and guidance as it relates to your performance?
-- Any additional feedback?

 **Month 3**

-- Did the onboarding process meet your expectations?
-What could we have done better?
-Please describe.
-(Free form - required)
+1. Did the onboarding process meet your expectations?
+(In the comment section please expand on what went well and what we could have done better)
-- Do you feel connected to your teammates?
-Is there anything that would help you feel more connected?
-(Free form - optional)
-- When you have questions about your work, do you have the resources to get them resolved?
-Do you need more time with your onboarding buddy or manager?
-(Free form - required)
-- How clearly do you understand what is expected of you?
-(Free Form - required)
-- How would you rate your performance thus far?
-(Rating Scale + Free Form - required)
-- What can your manager or teammates do to better support you?
-(Free form - optional)
+2. Do you have any questions or concerns about your role, expectations, or next steps?
+(Please elaborate in the comment section)
+3. Are there any gaps or areas we could improve the onboarding experience for future new hires?

 #### Manager Questions

-**Month 1 & 3**
+**Month 1 and 3**

-- How did this person’s performance map against the expected onboarding goals?
-(Rating Scale + Free Form - required)
-- How well is this person collaborating with you and their teammates?
-(Rating Scale + Free Form - required)
-- What areas of coaching do they need to ramp up to the role expectations?
-(Free Form - required)
-- How does this person’s behavior compare to our values?
-(Rating Scale + Free Form - required)
-- Overall, the teammate had a successful onboarding process (Rating Scale + Free Form - required)
-- Is there anything more the PeopleOps team could have done to make their onboarding a success?
-(Free form - optional)
+1. What is this person doing well?
+What are their growth areas (if any) and how are you working with them to improve?
+2. I would hire this teammate again if given the opportunity (not visible to new teammate)